brettcannon/python-launcher/docs/index.md

 #### On the command line

-The `py` command supports a single flag that Python itself does not: a version restriction.The argument can take one of two forms:
+The `py` command supports a single flag that Python itself does not: a version restriction.
+The argument can take one of two forms:

 1. Major version restriction, e.g. `-3` for Python 3.x.
 2. Major and minor version restriction, e.g. `-3.6` for Python 3.6.